ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/PRESENTATION.md

  - The loudest frequencies ("signals") will drown out quieter ones.
  - Various psychoacoustic models that may be used when *encoding* an mp3 file (but you don't need to know these to decode an mp3 file)

-MP3 files work as follows:
+MP3 files work as follows: (If you don't want to deal with all of this, then probably use FFMpeg or LAME for your program.)
  - Fun fact: the ISO specifications for MP3 are proprietary.
 To view them, you'd have to pay at least 203.09 dollars.
  - There is no header.
 The MP3 file is built by concatenating frames.
  - They are split into data chunks: